Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions: Author summary

+During the ongoing COVID-19 pandemic, exposure notification apps have been developed to scale up manual contact tracing.
+The apps use proximity data from mobile devices to automate notifying direct contacts of an infection source.
+The information they provide is limited because users receive only rare and binary alerts.
+Here we present network data assimilation (DA) as a new digital approach to epidemic management and control.
+Network DA uses the same data as exposure notification apps but uses it more effectively to provide frequently updated individual risk assessments to users.

-Network DA is based on automated learning about individuals’ risk of infectiousness from crowd-sourced health data and proximity data.
-The data are aggregated with models of disease transmission and progression to produce statistical assessments of users' risks.
-In an extensive simulation study of the COVID-19 epidemic in New York City (NYC), we show that network DA with regular diagnostic testing could have achieved epidemic control with fewer than half the deaths that actually occurred during NYC’s lockdown, all while typically having only 5–10\% of the population in isolation at any given time.
+Network DA is based on automated learning about individuals’ risk of exposure and infectiousness from crowd-sourced health data and proximity data.
+The data are aggregated with models of disease transmission to produce statistical assessments of users' risks.
+In an extensive simulation study of the COVID-19 epidemic in New York City (NYC), we show that network DA with diagnostic testing achieves epidemic control with fewer than half the deaths that occurred during NYC’s lockdown, while isolating a far smaller fraction of the population (typically only 5–10\% of the population at any given time).

-Implemented at scale, network DA thus has the potential to effectively control the ongoing or future epidemics while minimizing the economic and social disruption of lockdowns.
+Implemented at scale, then, network DA has the potential to effectively control epidemics while minimizing economic and social disruption.